TASRobotics/RaidZero-Programming-Guide/guides/PID.md

 - Motion Profile Arc
 - Motion Magic

-Position is used if you want the motor to run to certain position.
+Position is used if you want the motor to run to a certain position.

 Velocity is used if you want the motor to maintain a certain speed.